areenkh/personal_website/index.md

 I am a Research Intern at the [Human-Computer Interaction Institute](https://hcii.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
 I have conducted research under the guidance of [Patrick Carrington](https://www.patrickcarrington.com/) and Franklin Mingzhi Li, using AI to enhance cooking experiences for visually impaired individuals.

 I am always open to new opportunities and collaborations.
-Feel free to reach out to me via email at first name dot last name at gmail dot com or first name kh at brandeis dot edu or on [LinkedIn](https://www.linkedin.com/in/areenkh).
+Feel free to reach out to me via email at first name kh at brandeis dot edu or on [LinkedIn](https://www.linkedin.com/in/areenkh).
 Check out my [GitHub](https://github.com/areenkh).

 <!-- Upcoming: Adobe, Atlassian?, Highcharts, UW-Madison's WGNHS, ?? -->